PRESS RELEASE 11th November 2019

-Frances Folk Gathering is a small and very special event in the folk calendar.
+Frances Folk Gathering was a small and very special event in the folk calendar.

-On the last weekend of February each year the tiny village of Frances on the Victorian/South Australian border opens its doors and hearts to folk lovers: musicians, dancers, artists and appreciators.
+On the last weekend of February each year the tiny village of Frances on the Victorian/South Australian border opened its doors and hearts to folk lovers: musicians, dancers, poets, artists and appreciators.

-The essence of Frances is participation.
-Frances only books one or two guest artists each year - the weekend's program is brought to life by everyone who comes.
-Everyone contributes to the fun and entertainment, young and old, beginners and old hats, the well-known, the never heard of and, sometimes, the infamous.
-A particular focus of the Gathering is FUTUREFOLK- involving and nurturing young folk artists and up-and-coming talent.
-Find out how you can get involved in Frances.
+The essence of Frances was participation.
+Frances only booked one or two guest artists each year - the weekend's program was brought to life by everyone who came.
+Everyone contributed to the fun and entertainment, young and old, beginners and old hats, the well-known, the never heard of and, sometimes, the infamous.

-For musicians, blackboard concerts run all weekend in various venues.
-There are scheduled sessions, circles, serious and silly competitions, and workshops throughout the program as well as informal circles, busking and jamming just about everywhere.
-There is an art exhibition where artists are welcome to exhibit and art lovers can peruse and purchase art.
-For dancers, the dance program offers a variety of lively dances and workshops throughout the Gathering.
+For musicians, blackboard concerts ran all weekend in various venues.
+There were scheduled sessions, circles, serious and silly competitions, and workshops throughout the program as well as informal circles, busking and jamming just about everywhere.
+There was an art exhibition where artists were welcome to exhibit and art lovers could peruse and purchase art.
+For dancers, the dance program offered a variety of lively dances and workshops throughout the Gathering.

-Frances is a true gathering of people - making and celebrating folk arts together - and the spirit of Frances has a cheeky, wonderful and unique magic to it.
+Frances was a true gathering of people - making and celebrating folk arts together - and the spirit of Frances had a cheeky, wonderful and unique magic to it.

 You just turn up!
 There are no tickets, bookings or palava.
 Attending the Gathering is FREE.